GCJ0310/Financial_Q-A_assistant_Ollama/Readme.md

 - ✅ Break complex answers into **clear bullet points or steps**
 - ✅ End with a **short summary / key takeaway**
 - ✅ Adjust tone automatically (formal for financial numbers, casual for explanations)
+- ✅ If the user dislikes a response (👎), the assistant retries with simpler language and more detail.

 **Example:**
 - *User asks:* “What is the net profit margin?”